aptos-labs/aptos-core/developer-docs-site/docs/tutorials/run-a-local-testnet.md

 # Run a Local Testnet

 You can run a local testnet of the Aptos Blockchain.
 This local testnet will not be connected to the Aptos devnet.
-It will run on your local machine, independently of the Aptos ecosystem.
+It will run on your local machine, independent of other Aptos networks.
 You can use this local testnet for testing and development purposes.

 You can run a local testnet in two ways: